AdaptOR2021/AdaptOR2021.github.io/_pages/submissiondetails.md

 #### <a id="Result_announcement" class="uncolored_link">Result announcement</a>

+The results will be evaluated and updated on the leaderboard.

-All the results will be made available publicly.
+<span style="color:gray">All the results will be made available publicly.
 The announcement of the winner will be made at the workshop and the website will be updated accordingly.
 All teams should participate in the workshop and will be invited to present their work in more detail, which we hope will foster detailed discussions.
-In case of a virtual event, we will seek for providing discussion opportunities in small groups.
+In case of a virtual event, we will seek for providing discussion opportunities in small groups</span>.